workmanjack/workmanjack.github.io/README.md

 1. To [install Hugo](https://gohugo.io/getting-started/installing), I used [Chocolatey](https://chocolatey.org/).
 Note that I had never used Chocolatey before, but it was a breeze.
 2. Follow [Hugo's quickstart guide](https://gohugo.io/getting-started/quick-start/).
 I had a local site up and running in minutes!
 3. Follow [Hugo's GitHub Pages guide](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
-4. Find a Hugo theme and follow its installation directions
+4. Find a Hugo theme and follow its installation directions.
+5. Generate pages with `hugo new page-title.md` (depending on your theme, you might have specific subdirectories like "posts") and *make sure to set `draft: false` in page's metadata or else the page (and its section) will not be available*.

 Two notes on the Pages guide that confused me at first: